Kaarthee/Threat-Informed-Detection-Engine/README.md

 Multiple failed logins from the same source IP may indicate password guessing, credential stuffing, or SSH brute-force activity.

-### IOC-Matched Activity
+### Threat informed-Matched Activity

-Observed source IPs are compared against an active IOC feed.
-An IOC match increases incident confidence and risk, but is not treated as proof of compromise by itself.
+Observed source IPs are compared against an active Threat informed feed.
+An Threat informed match increases incident confidence and risk, but is not treated as proof of compromise by itself.

 ### Successful Login After Failures